-EGR 4910 SENIOR DESIGN
+EGR 4910 SENIOR DESIGN 3 s.h.

 Senior capstone design experience that emphasizes theory to practice.
 The student will work on a multidisciplinary (when possible) team to evaluate a real-world design problem for a client.
 The project will emphasize application of the engineering concepts from previous classes.
 A semester project with a written report will be required.
-One hour of lecture and six hours of design laboratory each week.
+One hour of lecture and five hours of design laboratory each week.